Free Credit Card Machine = An Expensive Proposition

 Once a business falls for the free machine marketing ploy, the processor needs to ensure the business sticks around and pays high fees long enough to generate profit after covering the cost of the machine.
 The perfect safeguard to ensure this happens is a hefty cancellation fee.

-Not surprisingly, credit card processing companies require a business to agree to a cancellation fee in order to receive free equipment.
+Not surprisingly, many credit card processing companies require a business to agree to a cancellation fee in order to receive free equipment.
 This guarantees that the processor will cover the cost of equipment and make a profit regardless of how long the business endures its excessive fees.

 True cost of a free machine